 Deep Discharge Tolerance – Usable Capacity

-While one complete charge cycle is counted from 100% – 0% – 100% capacity, not all battery types can be discharged all the way down to 0% without permanently damaging the battery.
+While one complete charge cycle is counted from 100% – 0% – 100% capacity, not all battery types can be discharged to 0% without permanently damaging the battery.

 - FLA batteries should never be discharged below 50% capacity.